davisrbr/fall2020unc/README.md

  </body>

 ## Takeaways
 We use changes to the UNC-CH course schedule to decrease the possibility of student-to-student COVID-19 spread in the classroom.
-We consider three strategies to mitigate in-class interactions: by limiting class sizes to >50 and >100 students, and extending course hours till 8 pm, as well as layered combinations of these strategies.
+We consider three strategies to mitigate in-class interactions: by limiting class sizes to <50 or <100 students, and extending course hours till 8 pm, as well as layered combinations of these strategies.
 We find a decrease of campus student population density with all strategies.
 The most significant decrease of student density on campus occurs with the layer extending class hours with the strategy of moving classes with over 50 students online.

 Further work will consider network analysis of student-to-student spread in UNC-CH classrooms, and how these strategies may mitigate this spread.